Lecture 10: Abstract Machines

 AM:

-We can rewrite the last ones in the same fashion, where $A$ is an applicative context:
+We can rewrite the last ones in the same fashion, where A is an applicative context:

 Code Environment Code Environment